karineek/CsmithEdge/README.md

 8. GCC 10 (installed and can be accessed as gcc-10, needed only for coverage build of GCC)
 9. Clang-10 for the scripts

-** see subfolders, we modified few files in each.
+** see subfolders, we modified a few files in each.
 Replace the files in these folders with ours.

-See AE folder for instructions how to run the tool.
+See the AE folder for instructions on how to run the tool.

 ## Install CsmithEdge from source
 CsmithEdge is built on top of Csmith.
 You need to first get the source files of csmith: